-There are two letters for secondary schools (one for the Year 8 pupils and one for the Year 9 pupils) that should be sent out before the children have access to the survey.
+There are letters for year 9 pupils that should be sent out before the children have access to the survey.

 We recommend that letters are sent to parents of pupils as early as practicable, at least 4 weeks before you plan to carry out the survey.
 The 4 week period includes: a 2 week opt-out period for the parents, and a further 2 week period for our data manager to get back to schools regarding any opt-outs and to allow for any delays in opt-out letters reaching us.

 You will need to edit the deadline date on the pre-prepared parent letters to ensure that this is two weeks from the date that the letters are sent (see highlighted sections in the word documents when you get them).
 Please also notify our data manager (firstname.lastname@example.org) of the deadline for opt outs.